chunkypixel/atari-dev-studio/README.md

 Visual Studio Code (VS Code) is a streamlined code editor with support for development operations like debugging, task running, and version control.
 It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as Visual Studio.

 ### Which OSs are supported?
-VS Code is a cross-platform application which runs on Windows, Linux and macOS.
+VS Code is a cross-platform application which runs on Windows, Linux and MacOS.
 See [requirements](https://code.visualstudio.com/docs/supporting/requirements) for the supported versions.

 #### Microsoft Windows
 No special considerations.
 Windows users should be able to use Atari Dev Studio as is.